johnandersen777/johnandersen777.github.io/content/tm.md

 - The UN 2030 plan also has digital identity and banking as a 2030 goal, which would be easy to slip on that target date sans "helpful" push
-- The UN's Global Digital Compact's online platform information gateway is a key pace of implementing the UN 2030 Agenda for Sustainable Development.
+- The UN's Global Digital Compact's online platform information gateway is a key place of implementing the UN 2030 Agenda for Sustainable Development.
 We wish to ensure transparency in policy lest the platform be used by misaligned actors for nefarious or erroneous purposes.
   - > *"16.10: Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreement"*
+  - In some nations, or if power changes hands suddenly in nations, "national legislation" includes state directed definition of "truth".
+    - We MUST act to decentralize existing power structures while maintain good best practices and organizations.
+We MUST increase transparency in policy so that all can see when threat actors attempt to [manipulate information](/gse6/)
 - Folks around the world want to do the right thing (for the most part).
   However, the systems / games within which we play are functioning largely as intended.
 They incentivize behavior which perpetuates "petty fiefdoms".
 As